Manak/npm-programmatic/README.md

 ## Usage
 Every function returns a Bluebird promise.
 CWD refers to current working directory, allowing you to ensure the command executes in a certain folder in the filesystem.
+If output is set, the output of npm will be shown in the console.

 ## Installation of Packages